 Promoting and advertising your business on social media can be a great way to draw in new customers and keep current clients engaged.
 By sharing your created content and linking to your website, you can increase brand awareness and product interest.

 While it’s great to draw customers in with quality content online, a combination of print and digital still rules the marketing game.
 Print materials are valuable and effective ways to bring brand awareness and company information to potential customers.
-A 2016 study even found that 82% of internet users in the U.S. trust print ads more than any other medium when making a purchasing decision.
+A recent study even found that 82% of internet users in the U.S. trust print ads more than any other medium when making a purchasing decision.

 Print materials may include: